kelfan/matlab-computerVision/week9 SFM from multi views/README.md

----
-title: computer vision - Structure From Motion From Multiple Views - matlab
+# computer vision - Structure From Motion From Multiple Views - matlab
----
-# key
 the choose of scene should have as many features as possible, which means there should be many irregular shapes and the choosing should avoid plain places.

 # generate camera parameters